Ubisoft announces a new release date for ‘Watch Dogs: Legion’

 The highly anticipated Watch Dogs: Legion has received a new release date and fans won’t have to wait long.

 Ubisoft‘s upcoming open-world adventure will be released on October 29 for PC, PS4, Xbox One and Google Stadia.
-An enhanced version will also be coming to the PS5 and Xbox Series X.
+An enhanced version will also be coming to next-gen consoles, with a free upgrade through Smart Delivery that will boast ray-tracing graphical effects.

-Watch Dogs: Legion was originally intended to hit systems back in March, however the title was delayed to allow the team more time to focus on polishing the title.
+Watch Dogs: Legion was originally intended to hit systems back in March, however was delayed to allow the team more time to focus on polishing the title.

 Alongside the announcement, Ubisoft showcased a lengthy gameplay trailer during its Ubisoft Forward stream.
 The story is set in London and after an attack the city is put into lockdown by a group known as Albion.
 Players will be tasked to build a resistance and take back London.